 What is Scholastic Esports?

-Scholastic esports offers a myriad of benefits that extend beyond gaming itself.
-One of the most notable advantages is improved student engagement and motivation.
+Scholastic esports offers many benefits that extend beyond gaming itself.
+One of the most notable benefits is improved student engagement and motivation.
 By integrating esports into the curriculum, educators tap into students' passion for gaming, making learning more enjoyable and interactive.
-Additionally, scholastic esports fosters teamwork and communication skills as students collaborate with their peers to achieve common goals.

-Examining the facts reveals a compelling narrative: 73% of children over the age of two engage in video games¹, a number that surges to 97% during their teenage years².
-Furthermore, young girls who play video games are 3.3 times more likely to explore STEM subjects³, while teenagers who embrace gaming are 70% more likely to pursue STEM majors in college.
+Examining the facts also reveals a compelling narrative: 73% of children over the age of two engage in video games, a number that surges to 97% during their teenage years.
+Furthermore, young girls who play video games are 3.3 times more likely to explore STEM subjects, while teenagers who embrace gaming are 70% more likely to pursue STEM majors in college.
 Leveraging the educational power of gaming opens doors to a brighter future for all students.
 Through the adoption of scholastic esports, schools can actively contribute to their students' path to success.

 Scholastic Esports vs. Competitive Esports